Q - Why did the coating peel when I tried it myself?

 A - Neither is better.
 We diamond grind not because it is superior to acid washing but because it has less negative side effects.
 Acid washing (when done correctly) requires a very large amount of acid to properly achieve a concrete surface profile; so much acid that it can be harmful.
 A two car garage typically requires 8 full gallons of muriatic acid and one or two power washings to remove the burned concrete at the surface to create a Concrete Surface Profile sufficient enough to hold an epoxy floor coating into place.
 Dumping this much acid onto a garage floor is not good for the environment, for the floor installers, for you, your children, or pets; and it can cause permanent driveway surface burn marks when being washed out of the garage and down your driveway.
 Additionally, acid washing requires that you allow the garage floor to dry overnight before coating it, thus adding an additional day to the floor coating procedure.
 Diamond grinding usually only takes a few to several hours depending upon the concrete hardness, and the floor can usually be coated immediately afterwards.
 Why would you want to add water to the equation anyways?
 Epoxy flooring is dynamic enough without having a concrete slab with water inside of it that could potentially migrate upwards while your coating is drying.

-Q - Do you install epoxy in warehouses, commercial buildings, or automotive facilities?
+Q - Do you install coatings in warehouses, commercial buildings, or automotive facilities?

 Q - Why don't you install metallic epoxy floors?

-A - For the same reason that we do not recommend coating a floor with red epoxy, because your guests will see dust, debris, and flaws all over your floor if you get one.
-Metallic floors and red floors are both a great concept and they are both great for photo shoots, but they are both an absolute nightmare to maintain.
-It actually has to do with the fact that metallic floors do not have a homogeneous texture which is essential for distracting your guests from the pine needles and clutter on your garage floor.
+A - For the same reason that we do not recommend coating a floor with a solid red color, because your guests will see dust, debris, and flaws all over your floor if you get one.
+Metallic floors and red floors are both a great concept and they are both great for photo shoots when you can control the camera to find a good angle that does not show flaws, but they are both an absolute nightmare to maintain.
+It actually has to do with the fact that metallic floors do not have a homogeneous texture which is essential for distracting your guests from the pine needles, dirt and the clutter on your garage floor.
 Although, if I had to choose from owning a red floor or a metallic effects floor I would choose the red floor because it has color through and through unlike a metallic effects floor.
-Allow me to explain: generally speaking epoxy has color through and through because epoxy manufacturers spend a lot of time and money to ensure that the dye inside of epoxy is completely soluble with the epoxy so that the color will mix well with the coating and not separate from the coating thus floating to the surface.
-Having color through and through helps the customer in the long run because as the floor wears down it retains the same overall color which is essential for esthetics.
-Metallic epoxy floors are the exact opposite and the pigment is insoluble with the epoxy which forces it to stay suspended at the top of the epoxy.
-This is why the dye is sprinkled or sprayed on top of the wet epoxy before it dries while installing a metallic effects epoxy floor.
-It should be understood that dyes in themselves are actually very weak, so weak indeed that heavy metals such as titanium and/or chromium are added to pigments.
-So as a customer with a metallic effects floor begins to drive or walk on the floor he or she will quickly and easily wear down the pigment at the surface of the floor and thus show the solid epoxy color underneath the pigment where the home owner walks and drives the most, eventually leaving footprint and tire marked sections in the floor which are unsightly.
+Allow me to explain: generally speaking epoxy has color through and through because floor coating manufacturers spend a lot of time and money to ensure that the dye inside of a coating is completely soluble with the coating so that the color will mix well with the coating and not separate from the coating thus floating to the surface.
+Having color through and through helps the customer in the long run because as the floor wears down it retains the same overall color which is essential for aesthetics.
+Metallic floors are the exact opposite and the pigment is insoluble with the coating which forces it to stay suspended at the top of the coating.
+This is why the dye is sprinkled or sprayed on top of the wet floor before it dries while installing a metallic effects floor.
+It should be understood that dyes in themselves are actually very weak, so as a customer with a metallic effects floor begins to drive or walk on the floor he or she will quickly and easily wear down the pretty pigment at the surface of the floor and thus show the solid color underneath the pigment where the home owner walks and drives the most, quickly leaving footprint and tire marked sections in the floor which are unsightly.
+Buying a metallic effects floors is like buying ice cream with sprinkles on top and only being able to eat the sprinkles.
+Heavy Chip Floors are not the same in this manner because the layer of chips in a heavy chip floor is about 100x thicker than the dye in a metallic effects floor.

 Q- I previously had my garage floor epoxied and now it is peeling, can you fix it?